-Findings Criteria Number of Settings publicly o g is located in a building that is also a r privately operated facility that provides nstitutional treatment.
-6 g is in a building on the grounds of , or ely adjacent to, a public institution.
-0 g has the effect of isolating individuals Medicaid HCBS from the broader y.
+Presumptively Institutional Settings Findings Criteria Number of Settings A: The setting is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment.
+6 B: The setting is in a building on the grounds of, or immediately adjacent to, a public institution.
+0 C: The setting has the effect of isolating individuals receiving Medicaid HCBS from the broader community.
 55